UnluckyNinja/comment-progress/README.md

 - uses: hasura/comment-progress@v2.3.0
   with:
     # The GitHub token to be used when creating/updating comments
-    # ${{ secrets.GITHUB_TOKEN }} is provided by default by GitHub actions
+    # You can use ${{ secrets.GITHUB_TOKEN }}, which is provided in every workflow
+    # Required
     github-token: ${{ secrets.GITHUB_TOKEN }}

+    # Friendly identifier denoting the context of the comment
+    # This id is hidden on the comment made and used for referring the same comment afterwards.
+    # Required
+    identifier: deploy-progress

+    # Markdown message to be used for commenting
+    # Required
+    message: 'Thank you for opening this PR :pray:'

     # The repository to which the pull request or issue belongs to
-    # ${{ github.repository }} gives the slug of the repository on which the action is running
+    # Default to ${{ github.repository }}
-    repository: "my-org/my-repo"
+    repository: my-org/my-repo

     # The pull request or issue number on which the comment should be made
+    # Default to ${{ github.event.number }} on PR or issue related event
-    number: ${{ github.event.number }}
+    issue-number: ${{ github.event.number }}

     # The commit sha on which the comment should be made
+    # Default to ${{ github.sha }} on commit related event
     commit-sha: ${{ github.sha }}

-    # Friendly identifier denoting the context of the comment
-    # This id is hidden on the comment made and used for referring the same comment afterwards.
-    id: deploy-progress

-    # Markdown message to be used for commenting
-    message: "Thank you for opening this PR :pray:"
+    # Directly update specified comment instead of searching for identifier.
+    comment-id: ${{ steps.prev_progress.outputs.comment_id }}

+    # You can specify additional check on author.
+For example,
+    # if you are using GITHUB_TOKEN, it should be `github-actions[bot]`.
+    # Doesn't check by default.
+    author: github-actions[bot]

     # Comments on the PR/issue and fails the job
+    # Default: false
-    fail: true
+    fail: false

-    # Appends the message to a comment that already exits with the given id.
+    # Specified mode, default to replace, possible values are:
+    # - `update`(default), will replace the content of the old comment, (or create a new one).
+    # - `append`, will append content to the end of the comment, (or create a new one).
+    # - `recreate`, will delete old comment (if any), and post a new comment.
+    # - `delete`, will just delete the old comment, if any.
+    # - `report`, will only output related comment id, do nothing. `message` will be ignored.
+    # You can specify additional behavior with `skip-creating` and `skip-deleting`.
+    # default: update
+    mode: update

-    # If a comment with the given id is not found, a new comment is created
+    # Will create a new comment only if existing comment is found in `update`, `append`, `recreate` mode.
-    append: true

-    # Deletes all the existing comments matching the given id and
-    # creates a new comment with the given message
-    recreate: true

-    # Deletes all the existing comments matching the given id
-    delete: true
+    # If you want to completely skip it.
+Use step-level `if` instead.
+    # Default: false
+    skip-creating: false

+    # Will not delete the old comment in `recreate`, `delete` mode.
+    # Useful if you want to do something else with the old comment.
+(Custom id will be stripped out.)
+    # Default: false
+    skip-deleting: false
 ```

 **Note:** The `number` and `commit-sha` fields are mutually exclusive.
 Only one of them should be set in a job.
 If both or none are present, an error will be thrown and the job will fail.

-**Note**: The `append` and `recreate` fields are also mutually exclusive.
-If none of them are set, the job will continue in normal mode but if both are present an error will be thrown and the job will fail.

 ## Scenarios